Harpagophyti radix

 This section has been translated automatically.

 Harpagophyti radix, the devil's claw root, is used as a drug in herbal medicines.
 The parent plant is the South African devil's claw.
-Harpagophyti radix is a preparation of the roots of devil's claw.
-The roots are crushed after harvesting and then dried in the air in the sun for about 3 days.
-Harpagophyti radix has a high bitter value of 5,000 to 12,000, so it belongs to the bitter drugs.
+Harpagophyti radix is a preparation made from the roots of the devil's claw.
+The roots are crushed after harvesting and then air-dried in the sun for about 3 days.
+Harpagophyti radix has a high bitter value of 5,000 to 12,000, making it a bitter drug.

-HMPC monograph: Traditional-use: Mild aching of the limbs, improvement of digestive disorders (e.g. flatulence, bloating), intermittent loss of appetite.
+HMPC monograph: Traditional-use: Mild aches and pains, improvement of digestive disorders (e.g. flatulence, bloating), intermittent loss of appetite

 ESCOP monograph: pain treatment, osteoarthritis, back pain; loss of appetite, dyspeptic complaints.